chandanajaya/chandanajaya/README.md

- 👋 Hi, I’m @chandanajaya
+ -👋 Hi, I’m @chandanajaya
- 👀 I’m interested in Programing
+- 👀 I’m interested in Programing
- 🌱 I’m currently learning Msc Data Sccience
+-🌱 I’m currently learning Msc Data Science
-- 💞️ I’m looking to collaborate on .
-- 📫 How to reach me ...

 <!---
 chandanajaya/chandanajaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.